ponkila/HomestakerOS/docs/getting_started.md

 ssh-keygen -t ed25519 -f /mnt/secrets/ssh/id_ed25519 -N ""
 ```

+#### Frontend configuration

-Either way, make sure to configure the private SSH key path in the SSH settings on the frontend.
-In this case, the path should be set to `/mnt/secrets/ssh/id_ed25519`.
+Regardless of the key creation method, make sure to configure the `privateKeyFile` option under the SSH section in the frontend configuration.
+This should be set to the path of the private SSH key file.
+In this case, it should be set to `/mnt/secrets/ssh/id_ed25519`.

+The configured hosts allow only passwordless SSH login.
+Therefore, you should set the `authorizedKeys`, which is a list of the public SSH keys you want to authorize for SSH access to the system.
+This option corresponds to the `/etc/ssh/authorized_keys` file in a traditional Linux system.

 ## Addons